 Errors Not Found in the Early Stages Significantly Increase the Costs

 Let’s start with the specifics of testing a software product.
 When you consider the project’s life cycle, it may seem pretty reasonable to begin the testing process at the end of the development process.
-Such approach can simplify planning, but potential risks in such case will be pretty high.
+Such an approach can simplify planning, but potential risks in such case will be pretty high.
 In the worst case scenario, you’ll face the increase in the project budget, and the final product release will be significantly delayed.
 For example, an error can be detected at the stage of acceptance testing, one of the last steps of the software development life cycle.
 In this case, developers will have to change the requirements that already exist, rewrite the source code, and make additional tests to make sure that the error was fixed properly.
 All these actions involve additional costs that can’t be avoided since the fixing of the detected bug will cost you four times less than the elimination of its consequences in the operating software.

-In order to avoid the scenario described above, it’s necessary to take a new look at the existing approaches to the development process.
+To avoid the scenario described above, it’s necessary to take a new look at the existing approaches to the development process.
 Many companies implement the methodologies that imply testing for critical software errors at every stage of the project life cycle, starting from the phase of requirements gathering.
-The main principle for most of the modern software development methodologies is a special attention to QA at each stage of the project.
+The main principle for most of the modern software development methodologies is special attention to QA at each stage of the project.
 It helps to reduce the possibility of errors in the later phases, which is important because their fixing will be much more expensive.
 According to the data gathered by the Hewlett Packard company, the cost of correcting a bug detected at the last stage of the project life cycle (deployment and maintenance) is 30-100 higher than the cost of the same bug detected at the first stage:

 As you can see, implementing QA at the early stages, such as requirements gathering phase, can significantly reduce potential development costs.